 The requirements in this clause can generally be met by using cleanrooms.
 It is not, however, mandatory to use a cleanroom.

+Depending on supplier and customer business agreement.

 Facility cleanliness

-The supplier shall provide cleaning services for production facilities of high reliability crimping.
+The supplier shall provide cleaning services for production facilities where high reliability crimping is performed.

-The areas, in which crimping is carried out, shall be maintained in an orderly fashion.
+Production facilities where high reliability crimping is performed shall be maintained in a clean and tidy condition.

 Loose material that can cause contamination of the crimped connection shall be removed.

-For example: Dirt, dust, oils and clipped wires.
+For example: Dirt, dust, oils and cut wire strands.

 Furniture shall be kept to a minimum in the work areas and be arranged to allow easy and thorough cleaning of the floor.

-Working surfaces shall be covered with an easily cleaned hard top or have a replaceable surface of clean, non-corrosive silicone-free paper.
+Working surfaces shall be covered with an easily cleaned hard top, antistatic mat or have a replaceable surface of clean, non-contaminating silicone-free paper.

 Environmental conditions